 Due to adverse weather conditions, Solid Waste Services will operate on a three-hour delay on Thursday, January 18.
 Another assessment will be conducted early Thursday morning.
 If it is determined roads are not safe at that time, collection services will be suspended.

 Transportation Field Services:

-How the City of Raleigh is Preparing
+The City of Raleigh is Ready